bachng2017/RENAT/README.md

 ## Installation by Ansible
 Installation instructions using Ansible
-1. prepare an Ansible server
+1. Prepare an Ansible server
 Prepare an Ansible service with necessary packages

-2. install a base CentOS
+2. Install a base CentOS
     - install a base CentOS7 with `minimum distribution` and `developer package`
     - set and remember password for the root account

-3. prepare the playbook
+3. Prepare the playbook
     - extract playbooks from `misc/ansible-renat-github.tar.gz`
     - add an entry in ansible server for the install target `genesis` in `/etc/hosts` file